lunatech-labs/lunatech-labs.github.com/services/_posts/2012-01-01-play-framework-technical-training.markdown

 path_prefix: ../
 title: Play Framework Technical Training
 level: top
-summary: This course provides Java web developers the skills to make web applications with cleaner code and less effort.
+summary: This Play 1.2.x course provides Java web developers the skills to make web applications with cleaner code and less effort.
 The course consists of an interactive presentation alongside hands-on exercises for the trainees, combining theoretical instruction with practical exercises.
 sidebar: |
     ### Course details